ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## From draft-ietf-rats-eat-24
 - Use only CDDL definition names for "Claim Value Type" column in CWT claim registry
 - Correct the "Claim Value Type" for some claims
-- Make SUIT reference informative (it use is optional in an optional claim)

 --- contributor